How Is Pesto Represented In Popular Culture?

 When Luciano's son, Gian Paolo, took over the business, he continued to wow the great and the good with what was now firmly established as the best pesto in town.
 Mohammad Ali, Sophia Loren, and Luciano Pavarotti were among the frequent A-list visitors.
 As if that wasn't enough, the restaurant’s pesto became the favourite of the Vatican, leading to the nickname "the Pope's Pesto Maker."

-In a 2021 interview with Zane Lowe, Blur’s Damon Albarn revealed that he sliced off part of his finger while making pesto in a blender.
+In a 2021 interview with Zane Lowe, Blur's Damon Albarn revealed that he sliced off part of his finger while making pesto in a blender.
 It wasn't a great situation for a pianist to find himself in, but he was stitched back up, and music fans are better off as a result.
 What is the moral of the story?
-Kids, don’t do drugs.
-Sorry, no, we mean, kids, always use a pestle and mortar when making pesto.
+Kids, don't do drugs.
+Sorry, no, we mean kids; always, always use a pestle and mortar when making pesto.

 Drew Barrymore has been a vocal fan of pesto, as has a legion of famous chefs, including Jamie Oliver, Gennaro Contaldo, and Massimo Bottura, who ruffled a few feathers with his breadcrumb pesto recipe.

-Ex-boxer and current weirdo Chris Eubank garnered attention when he was given what some viewers of BBC Celebrity Masterchef regarded as unfair help from the judges while making his basil and parsley pesto.
+Ex-boxer and current weirdo Chris Eubank garnered attention when the BBC Celebrity Masterchef judges gave him what some viewers considered an unfair advantage when making his basil and parsley pesto.
 When asked whether he had tasted the sauce, he said, "No, I can see the taste with my eyes."
-What an idiot.
+What a plonker.

 Pesto in the News

 Unfortunately, most of pesto's media appearances have been rather negative.
-Virtually every major UK retailer had to recall a large range of their pesto products in 2020 and again in 2022 due to a salmonella risk.
+Every major UK retailer recalled an extensive range of pesto products in 2020 and again in 2022 due to a salmonella risk.
 Waitrose had to do a similar recall in 2024.

-At the start of Putin's Ukraine invasion, pesto made the headlines again as the sunflower oil shortage put up prices for all kinds of cooking oil.
-That clearly wasn’t good news for a sauce whose biggest ingredient is oil.
+At the start of Putin's Ukraine invasion, pesto made the headlines again as the sunflower oil shortage increased prices for all kinds of cooking oil.
+That wasn't great news for a sauce whose biggest ingredient is oil.

-In 2017, The Guardian, The Independent, and the BBC were on the receiving end of considerable wrath from The Confraternity of Pesto following headlines that "pesto contains more salt than McDonald's burgers."
-The Brotherhood President, Pietro Attilio Uslengo, rather articulately replied, "It's a hoax.
+In 2017, The Guardian, The Independent, and the BBC received considerable wrath from The Confraternity of Pesto following headlines that "pesto contains more salt than McDonald's burgers."
+The Brotherhood President, Pietro Attilio Uslengo, articulately replied, "It's a hoax.
 I am 87 years old and have done nothing but eat pesto all my life.
 Do I look to you in bad health?"

 In 2018, a rather unflattering Which? investigation highlighted cheap ingredients used to bulk out many supermarket pestos.
 It made for slightly uncomfortable reading when they identified potato flakes, sugar, and even water in some.